Sophie-ranj/Airbnb-Dashboard-using-Tableau/README.md

 ## Conclusion

-The dataset used for this project dates back to 2016 and thus might not provide an accurate representation of the Airbnb market trends within Seatle.
+The dataset used for this project dates back to 2016 and thus might not provide an accurate representation of the Airbnb market trends within Seattle.

-The dashboard can be updated to include data from more recent years to give a more detailed insight on how the market for Airbnb listings within Seatle has shifted within recent years owing to different economic factors as well the outbreak of COVID-19 in late 2019 and 2020.
+The dashboard can be updated to include data from more recent years to give a more detailed insight into how the market for Airbnb listings within Seattle has shifted within recent years owing to different economic factors as well as the outbreak of COVID-19 in late 2019 and 2020.